manosbatsis/corda-lean-state/README.md

 Tired of manual maintenance of Corda `ContractState` - `PersistentState` mappings?
-LeanState's annotation processing will (re)generate perfectly synced, consistent state based on a simplified interface like this and default settings:
+LeanState's annotation processing will (re)generate perfectly synced, consistent state based on a simplified interface like our `NewsPaper` here:

 ```kotlin
 @LeanStateModel